PeteUgwu/To-Do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list: add & remove
+# To Do list: interactive list

 > This project is built using webpack and served by a webpack dev server.